Brady Perl Brady Perl

 an objective, definitive, fact in truth

 Most god-believers hinge their entire belief on the idea that all of this existence that we experience could not have just popped into being out of nowhere—out of nothing.
-But, nothing never exists; ever—forever.
+But, nothing never exists; ever.
 And, this objective truth really does end that sort of argument, because, something must exist if nothing cannot exist—everywhere—for all time and space.
+Forever.

 Read More